ChongzhiXu/ELEN6770_Library_Management_System/README.md

-### This is a depolyment guide for a library management system project inspired by [mehmetpekdemir](https://github.com/mehmetpekdemir/Library-Management-System).
+### 1. Description:

-#### We developed and deployed a web application using Spring Boot, visit the main website on this [URL http://3.141.43.205:8081/](http://3.141.43.205:8081/).
+This is a depolyment guide developed by Chongzhi Xu(cx2273) and Xiaoran Yuan(xy2508) for a library management system project inspired by [mehmetpekdemir](https://github.com/mehmetpekdemir/Library-Management-System).
+We developed and deployed this web application using Spring Boot, visit the main page for this app on this URL [http://3.141.43.205:8081/](http://3.141.43.205:8081/).

-### Tech stack:
+### 2. Tech stack:
   - Spring Boot
   - Spring Data Jpa
   - AWS RDS Database